awslabs/visual-asset-management-system/DeveloperGuide.md

 See the [NOTICE file](./NOTICE.md) for specific third-party license information regarding each of these pipelines.

-### Standard Type - Trimesh Mesh Converter Pipeline (Synchronous)
+### Standard Type - 3D Basic Converter Pipeline (Synchronous)

-The Trimesh Mesh Converter Pipeline is used to convert between various 3D mesh file types.
+The 3dBasic Converter Pipeline is used to convert between various 3D mesh file types.

 If you wish to trigger this pipelines additionally/manually through VAMS pipeline, you can setup a new VAMS pipeline using the table below.
 You will need to lookup the lambda function name in the AWS console based on the base deployment name listed.